Black-Beard-Sdk/jslt/README.md

 { "prices": [{"n" : 1}, {"n" : 2}, {"n" : 3}] }

 // Template
-{ "prices": sum("$..n") } // sum method is a service registered in the services list.
+{ "prices": sum($..n) } // sum method is a service registered in the service's list.

 // Result
 { "prices":  6 }